galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 If you compare the UMAP graphs, you can see the differences that were caused by changing the value of n-neighbours.
 Relying on your biological knowledge, you can now choose which parameter value works best and use it for further analysis.
 We will go forward with n-neighbour value equal to 15.
 But hang on, we’ve been working on a collection and not a single dataset!
 How can we access that one dataset with the n-neighbour = 15?
-Here is the answer: The datasets that are included in the collections can be accessed separately if you go to your history and click on *Show hidden* (next to {% icon galaxy-delete %} bin icon).
+Here is the answer: The datasets that are included in the collections can be accessed separately if you go to your history and click on *Show hidden* (crossed eye {% icon galaxy-eye %} icon).
 You can bring each individual dataset to the visible and active datasets by clicking *Unhide*.

 > <hands-on-title> Unhide the dataset of interest </hands-on-title>
 > 1. In *Show hidden* find the dataset `Scanpy ComputeGraph on data X and data Y: Graph object AnnData` with the tag `#n-neighbours_15` (or any value that you want to go forward with).